Editor’s note: Updated January 2020.

 - Includes data to back up points and suggestions.

 The starting point for a quality article is relevant information.
 The goal should be to answer all the questions your reader might have on the topic you’re targeting.
-The ideal content length is however long it takes for you to answer those questions.
+The ideal blog post length is however long it takes for you to answer those questions.

-As noted, your reader probably isn’t going to read your entire 2,000-word article from top to bottom (are you still with me, by the way?).
-Structuring your article to make it scannable will make it easier for the reader to find what he or she is specifically looking for.
+As noted, most people probably aren’t going to read your entire 2,000-word article from top to bottom (are you still with me, by the way?).
+Structuring your article to make it scannable will make it easier for someone to find what he or she is specifically looking for.

 There are a couple aspects of good content structure.
-Paragraphs should be on the shorter side – a couple of sentences works well.
-Even a short line between paragraphs can help draw the reader deeper into the article.
+Paragraphs should be on the short side – a couple of sentences works well.
+Even a short line break between paragraphs can help draw the reader deeper into the article.

 Subheadings are also helpful.
 H2 and H3 tags add SEO value but also tell the reader what information is where.
 In this article, for example, you would know where to find information about using data to determine content length as opposed to what to keep in mind for each goal you have for content.
 As you scroll through this article, you stopped here to learn more about long-form content structure.